gmrukwa/polyaxon-python-template/README.md

 It takes up to few minutes to build the environment and you can start playing.

 Keep in mind that after stopping the notebook, all your progress will be **lost**.
 Therefore you need to **download** the notebook with your results to the `notebooks` directory.

+Finally, remember to `polyaxon notebook stop` at the end, otherwise you will keep resources blocked for everyone.